CAFA: Class-Aware Feature Alignment for Test-Time Adaptation: Appendix

-We compare our method, CAFA, to baselines on the CIFAR10-C and CIFAR100-C datasets with different severity levels.
-As reported in Tables~\ref{suptab:cifar_lv4}-\ref{suptab:cifar_lv1}, CAFA outperforms baselines on all severity levels in the CIFAR10-C and CIFAR100-C datasets.
+We compare CAFA with the baselines on the CIFAR10-C and CIFAR100-C datasets with different severity levels.
+As reported in Tables~\ref{suptab:cifar_lv4}-\ref{suptab:cifar_lv1}, CAFA outperforms baselines on all severity levels of the CIFAR10-C and CIFAR100-C datasets.
 Furthermore, we present the classification errors along with independent trials using different random seeds in Table~\ref{suptab:cifar_randomseeds}.
 As shown, CAFA shows minimal performance variation considering the small standard deviation.

-\section{Visualizations}
+\subsection{Visualizations}

 For the qualitative analysis, we visualize the representation space of test samples from our method and TENT~\cite{tent} by using the t-SNE algorithm.
 Fig.~\ref{supfig:vis_corruptions} shows the t-SNE results on different corruption types in the CIFAR10-C dataset, and Fig.~\ref{supfig:vis_iteration} illustrates the change of representation space of test samples from our method as adaptation proceeds.
 As shown, the representations of test samples are well-separated, and they desirably converge in a class-wise manner as adaptation proceeds.